anamomarfarooq/SampleGit/README.md

 SampleGit
 =========

-A sample repository to understand Git and GitHub
+A sample repository to understand Git and GitHub.
+Trying out all the commands.